jholleran/calvingcamerareviews/products/long-range-ip-calving-camera-system.md

      name: poe-injector.png
 ---

-This Calving Camera System is ideal if you want to monitor your animals remotely from the comfort of your own home.
-It can also be used to monitor lambing, foaling, or general farm security.
+<span property="description">This Calving Camera System is ideal if you want to monitor your animals remotely from the comfort of your own home.
+It can also be used to monitor lambing, foaling, or general farm security.</span>

 The IP Camera produces high quality 1.3 MegaPixel High Definition video combined with Pan/Tilt & Zoom (PTZ) functionality giving you clear 360 degrees coverage of your shed.
-It also contain 21 Infrared LEDs for nightvision surveillance up to 20 meters.
+It also contain 21 Infrared LEDs for night vision surveillance up to 20 meters.
 The camera is suitable for outdoor use as it enclosed inside a hardened IP66 waterproof housing.

 This system is ideal when there is a long distance between your House and your Shed.
 It makes a Wi-Fi wireless connection to the Shed with two outdoor IP Directional Antennas.
 The maximum range of this is system 5km with a clear line of sight.